Using this website

 - the survey page has a missing heading 2 and 3

 - the poll pop-up has ambiguous form fields where the Yes No radio buttons are not related to the question

 - the default language has not been set

-In all cases we are working with suppliers to resolve the issues.
+We are working with the supplier to resolve the issue.

 What we’re doing to improve accessibility